Amnesty calls on Japan to set detention limits for foreigners

-Amnesty International Japan said Wednesday it has requested the country’s immigration authorities to address the issue of the long-term detention of foreign nationals, which it claims undermines human rights.
+Amnesty International Japan said Wednesday it has asked the country's immigration authorities to address the issue of the long-term detention of foreign nationals, which it claims undermines human rights.

 The human rights organization submitted a petition to the Justice Ministry and the Immigration Services Agency of Japan asking them to comply with the principle of nonrefoulement that forbids the deportation of individuals in danger of persecution.